vivekagarwal14/SE_WAPP_team2/Third_deliverable.md

 ## Introduction

 The API provides four basic functionalities, i.e., create, read, update and delete.
-The four methods ised in the REST environment are GET, POST, PUT, DELETE.
+The four methods used in the REST environment are GET, POST, PUT, DELETE.

 ### Creating PostgreSQL database